olivierverdier/pydflatex/README.md

 * `-w`: show the box warnings
 * `-l`: only parse existing log

+A full list of options is available with `pydflatex --help`.

 ## Features

 ``pydflatex`` is a wrapper around ``pdflatex`` which produces a short, readable, coloured output.